SolraBizna/ars-emu/HARDWARE.md

 `$0400-$07FF`: BG1 tilemap
 `$0800-$0BFF`: BG2 tilemap
 `$0C00-$0FFF`: BG3 tilemap
-(All 64KiB of VRAM is accessible for BG or sprite tiles, but using the first 4KiB will usually have silly results.)
+(All 64KiB of VRAM is accessible for BG or sprite tiles, but using the first 4KiB will usually have silly results, because you may end up interpreting tilemap data as tile data or vice versa.)

 Tile data is stored planar style, lowest plane first.
 Background and Overlay data is 2 bits per pixel, while Sprite data is 3 bits per pixel.
 Tile data is stored in single-plane blocks of 8x8; a Background tile thus consists of 8 bytes of low-plane data followed by 8 bytes of high-plane data.
-(This is the format understood by most tile editors.)
+This is the format understood by most tile editors.

 ### BG mode 1